nefilim/SNSMonitor/README.md

 * ***LBSubnets*** your VPC subnets for the ELB to go into, needs to be a "public" VPC subnet

-Right now you have to make your own plan to get your keys on the your instances.
+Right now you have to make your own plan to get your Chef client keys on the your instances.

 Standalone Configuration
 ---